kuloud/flutter-essentials-docker/README.md

 Docker container containing all essential dependencies for building and distributing a Flutter app.

-flutter version: `3.19.3`

 ## Includes

+- openjdk@17 for building
-- Android SDK for building
+- Android SDK 34 for building
-- Flutter SDK for building
+- Flutter SDK 3.19.3 for building
-- Fastlane cli for signing
-- Firebase cli for distribution